rabbitmq/rabbitmq-server/deps/rabbitmq_amqp1_0/README.md

 For interoperability with AMQP 0-9-1, we adopt the following addressing scheme:

     Link target    Subject    AMQP 0-9-1 equivalent

-    /exchange/X    RK       Publish to exchange X with routing key RK /queue         Q        Publish to default exchange with routing key Q /queue/Q       ignore   Publish to default exchange with routing key Q
+    /exchange/X    RK         Publish to exchange X with routing key RK /queue         Q          Publish to default exchange with routing key Q /queue/Q       ignore[9]  Publish to default exchange with routing key Q

     Link source               AMQP 0-9-1 equivalent

     /queue/Q                  Consume from queue Q
     /exchange/X               Declare a private queue, bind it to exchange X, and consume from it.

 [9] Properties are immutable, so a 1.0 client receiving this message will get exactly the value given; however it is not used for routing,